By Kaleigh McMordie, MCN, RD, LD

 - Prep fresh fruits and vegetables ahead.
 It’s natural to reach for what is easiest.
 Prepare produce on the weekend or when you get home from the grocery store, by washing and cutting what you want available throughout the week.
 Put produce in clear containers where you can see it so you don’t forget!
 Or buy pre-cut fruits and veggies at the store if you can afford it.

 - Plan ahead.
 If you are the type of person who gets home from work late, you may benefit from planning.
 Just jotting down veggie-filled dinner ideas for the week will get you one step closer to having a balanced meal instead of ordering takeout.
 If you know you’re too tired to cook on weeknights, try meal prepping on weekends.

-- Keep dried fruit and vegetables handy.
-They count toward daily intake, and are much easier to store in your desk or purse.
+- Keep dried fruits and vegetables handy.
+They count toward daily intake and are much easier to store in your desk or purse.

 - Consider a grocery delivery service.
-From Amazon Fresh to Instacart to grocery stores that are making home deliveries, grocery delivery services can bring fresh produce straight to your door.
+From Amazon Fresh and Instacart to grocery stores that are making home deliveries, grocery delivery services can bring fresh produce straight to your door.

 - Customize your meals out.
 People who make a conscious effort to add more fruits and vegetable to their diet are more successful than those who don’t, clearly.
 If you dine out frequently, make it part of your routine to add a fruit or vegetable, like a side salad or extra veggies in your stir-fry.
 Usually the options are there -- you just have to make the decision to try.

 It’s probably the one I hear the most.
 People believe that nutritious food is expensive, so they give up before they even try.
 Focusing on whole fruits and vegetables and other budget-friendly options can actually reduce your grocery bill.